ruzz311/comb-redis/README.md

 [GENTLY FORKED FROM mjackson/then-redis](https://github.com/mjackson/then-redis)

+### This module assumes that comb has been declared elsewhere in your project, otherwise conflicts will occur.

 [comb-redis](https://github.com/ruzz311/comb-redis) is a fast, [comb](http://c2fo.github.io/comb/) promise-based [Redis](http://redis.io) client for [node.js](http://nodejs.org).
 It's build on top of [node_redis](https://github.com/mranney/node_redis), so it's safe and stable.

 ### Usage